GEORGETOWN’S HISTORIC AFRICAN

 Event Completed - "Headstones & History" Black Lives Matter(ed) Presentation

-Dr. Garett Lowe and Tom Dunkenfield III of Eagle Eye Tutoring to share the histories of Mt Zion - FUBS and findings from their 2020 Summer study 4-week pilot program that provided a unique opportunity for high school and college students to conduct original historical research to uncover and memorialize some of the hidden histories of Georgetown's African Americans.
+Dr. Garett Lowe and Tom Dunkenfield III of Eagle Eye Tutoring shared the histories of Mt Zion - FUBS and findings from their 2020 Summer study 4-week pilot program that provided a unique opportunity for high school and college students to conduct original historical research to uncover and memorialize some of the hidden histories of Georgetown's African Americans.

 Thank you to all who attended.
 A link to the recording of this event will be provided when it becomes available.